TAIEF-HASAN/Test-Automation/README.md

     - 405 Method Not Allowed: The request method is known by the server but has been disabled and cannot be used.
 (GET, POST, PUT, DELETE)
     - 429 Too Many Requests: The user has sent too many requests in a given amount of time.
 (GET, POST, PUT, DELETE)
 - 5xx: Server Errors
+    - 500 Internal Server Error: The server has encountered a situation it doesn't know how to handle.
+(GET, POST, PUT, DELETE)
+    - 501 Not Implemented: The request method is not supported by the server and cannot be handled.
+(GET, POST, PUT, DELETE)
+    - 502 Bad Gateway: The server, while acting as a gateway or proxy, received an invalid response from the upstream server.
+(GET, POST, PUT, DELETE)
+    - 503 Service Unavailable: The server is not ready to handle the request.
+(GET, POST, PUT, DELETE)
+    - 504 Gateway Timeout: The server, while acting as a gateway or proxy, did not get a response in time from the upstream server.
+(GET, POST, PUT, DELETE)
+    - 505 HTTP Version Not Supported: The HTTP version used in the request is not supported by the server.
+(GET, POST, PUT, DELETE)5xx: Server Errors